Perrysburg, Ohio: Education

 Perrysburg is home to The Islamic School of Greater Toledo, Saint Rose School and Perrysburg Schools, which includes a preschool, four elementary schools, one intermediate school, one junior high school and Perrysburg High School.

 In the year 2016, 51% of Perrysburg residents over the age of 25 had a bachelor's degree or a higher level of education, compared to 31.7% of Wood County residents, 23% of residents in the Toledo MSA, 26.7% of Ohioans, and 30.3% in the U.S.

 Library

-The Way Public Library serves Perrysburg area.
+The Way Public Library serves the Perrysburg area.
 In 2016, the library loaned 639,113 items and provided 726 programs to its 34,336 registered borrowers.
 Total holdings in 2016 were 93,416 print materials and 182 print subscriptions.